Understand travel Insurance for unaccompanied minors

-Buying travel insurance is a vital part of preparing for a family holiday, and it’s just as important when your children travel alone.
+Buying travel insurance is a vital part of preparing for an trip, and it's even more important when your children travel alone.

 Some, but not all, family travel insurance policies cover your children to travel independently.
 If this isn’t the case, you’ll need to take out separate travel insurance for unaccompanied minors.